-Graduates of the Department of Kinesiology are prepared for a variety of opportunities that await them after leaving Point Loma.
+Graduates of the Department of Kinesiology are prepared for a wide variety of opportunities that await them after leaving Point Loma.
 Some students become teachers, coaches, or program directors at hospitals and sports clinics.
-Most students go on to graduate schools in physical therapy, physical education, exercise physiology, physician assistant, and athletic training.
-Some students become professional and intercollegiate sport team athletic trainers for teams such as the San Diego Chargers and the San Diego Padres.
+The majority of our students go on to graduate schools in physical therapy, physician assistant, occupational therapy, athletic training, medicine, nursing, exercise physiology, biomechanics and sport science.
+Other students become fitness professionals, strength and conditioning specialists, teachers, coaches and athletic administrators.

 Clinical Experiences: The clinical education component of our majors is considered the pinnacle of the course of study as students prepare to be practicing professionals.